 This article explains about how to setup new Dashboards on the Gainsight Home tab.
 Gainsight Home allows you to display custom home pages with different sets of reports in a Dashboard, for different functions.
-For directions on how to configure reports, refer to this article.
+For directions on how to configure reports, refer to these articles.
 For more information about how end users can use dashboards, refer to the Gainsight Home (Dashboards) Overview article.

 Create Home Page Dashboard

 - (Optional) Click Upload PPTX, to upload your corporate PowerPoint template.
 The PPT will be used if you choose to send dashboard reports via email to internal users.
 You can select an existing template from the EXISTING tab, or browse to a new template using the UPLOAD tab.
 If you don’t upload your own file, a blank template will be used to generate the dashboard attachment.
-See Also: Prepare your Presentation File for Upload to Success Snapshots.
+For more information on PowerPoint presentation, refer to Prepare your Presentation File for Upload to Success Snapshots.

 With the latest version, Admins can restrict a user/group of users from accessing a single or set of dashboards using the Dashboard Permissions.
 Admins can also provide limited access to the Report Builder and control the privacy of all new assets being created.
 The Dashboard Permissions is defined in such a way that end users must have the required permission to access data from Dashboards.
-For more information, refer Dashboard Permissions.
+For more information on Dashboard Permissions, refer to Dashboard Permissions article.

 Note:Dashboard Permissions are not enabled in your orgs automatically.
 Support will reach out to discuss on the enablement of the new permissions.
 You can expect to hear from Gainsight Support in the weeks following the release to confirm enablement and access to the new feature.
 Until the new Dashboard Permissions is rolled out, the existing permissions will still be valid and remains dependent on Salesforce.

 In the older version of Dashboard Permissions, every Gainsight user can view all of the dashboards on Gainsight Home by default.
 However, Admins may enable/disable user’s access to individual dashboards using the Dashboard Permissions.
-For more information about Dashboard Permissions (older version), click Dashboard Permissions (Older Version).
+For more information about Dashboard Permissions (older version), refer to Dashboard Permissions (Older Version) article.

 Configuring dashboards involves adding containers, resizing containers, and associating either a UI View or reports with containers.
 The dashboard editor consists of two sections: the left pane lists all available UI Views and reports by subject area, and the right side represents the layout designer, including the containers and the report associated with each container.
 You can add a maximum of 20 containers (i.e. reports).